olivernn/davis.js/README.markdown

 ## Description

-Davis.js is a small JavaScript library using HTML5 history.pushState that allows simple Sinatra style routing for you JavaScript apps.
+Davis.js is a small JavaScript library using HTML5 history.pushState that allows simple Sinatra style routing for your JavaScript apps.

 ## Why